Employee Final Warning Letter Fill out the template

 Fill out the template

-This Employee Final Warning Letter is designed to be used by an employer as a final warning to the employee.
+An Employee Final Warning Letter is designed to be used by an employer as a final warning to the employee.
 It is not designed as a first or second warning to an employee.
-For a warning that is not a final warning, use our template Employee General Warning Letter.
+For a warning that is not a final warning, use an Employee General Warning Letter.

-This is part of our collection of letters for underperforming employees.
-These are designed to be used in the following sequence:
+There are a series of letters that may be used for underperforming employees.
+These letters can be used in the following sequence:

 3. Employee Final Warning Letter.